ashtonian/dotfiles/README.md

+# $Home

+This is my cross platform `home` folder - which contains post install scripts for MacOS (OS X) and Windows 10.
+As well as my home lab server and network appliance install scripts, configs and docker files.

+// TODO: ToC

 ## Mac OS Setup

 This will initialize a freshly installed Mac OS (catalina) instance with all of applications, cli tools, and adjust some basic operating system settings.